Last updated 04/05/2025

 POLICY

-Telemonitoring: The remote monitoring of a client’s vital signs, biometric data, or subjective data by a monitoring device which transmits such data electronically to a health care practitioner for analysis and storage.
+Telemonitoring.
+The remote monitoring of a client’s vital signs, biometric data, or subjective data by a monitoring device which transmits such data electronically to a health care practitioner for analysis and storage in order to make treatment recommendations.
+This requires the use of a device that is defined by the federal Food and Drug Administration as a medical device.

 No later than January 1, 2023, the department shall provide coverage for continuous glucose monitors under the medical assistance program for all eligible recipients who have a prescription for such device.